-22.12.2 Organization of the Waiting List
+22.10.2 Organization of the Waiting List

-HHA will use separate waiting lists for sets of PBV units.
+HHA will use separate waiting lists for PBV units in individual projects or building or for sets of such units.
 As applicable, the waiting list may establish criteria or preferences for occupancy of particular units.